slott56/slott56.github.io/Pelican/content/blog/2008/02/2008_02_05-pythons_duck_typing_not_general_enough_sqls_minimally_typed_foreign_keys_not_general_enough_debugging_hilarity_ensues.rst

-If you start looking at this as a bunch of binary many-to-many relationships, you can easily get yourself into a :strong:`Rat-Warren of Design Details`\ ™.
+If you start looking at this as a bunch of binary many-to-many relationships, you can easily get yourself into a **Rat-Warren of Design Details**\ ™.